Carolinian people: Media representation

 The Refaluwasch have little to no presence in films.
 Most films have white people in speaking roles.
-Pacific Islanders in Hollywood according to report from USC only make a fraction of the actors and actresses in film in recent years.
+Pacific Islanders in Hollywood, according to report from USC, only make up a fraction of the actors and actresses in film in recent years.

 They also have little to no presence in television.
-Pacific Islanders makeup a fraction of the characters on prime time.
+Pacific Islanders make up a fraction of the characters on prime time television.
 They make up just 0.2% of acting roles in which the character appears regularly.
 More than 64% of series as of 2017 did not feature a Pacific Islander or Asian American regularly.
-Their white counterparts will usually get three times the screen time they get in the same program.
+Their white counterparts usually get three times the screentime they get in the same program.

-Comic strips in the early 20th century and 19th century had little to no female Refaluwasch whether they be cartoonists or minor characters.
+Comic strips in the early 20th century and 19th century had little to no female Refaluwasch, whether they be cartoonists or minor characters.

 Notable people

-Luito also known as Luwito (????-disappeared in 1789) was a Carolinian navigator of Lamotrek.
-He was able to reach Guam using chants that contain the directions to the island.
+Luito also known as Luwito (date of birth unknown–disappeared in 1789) was a Carolinian navigator of Lamotrek.
+He was able to reach Guam using charts that contained the directions to the island.
 Guam was known as "Waghal" on Lamotrek and other areas.
-On his return from the second voyage to Guam his group separated into two before a storm destroyed their voyage in 1789.
+On his return from the second voyage to Guam, his group separated into two before a storm destroyed their voyage in 1789.

 Chief Aghurubw (1700s-1800s) of the Ghatoliyool clan and chief of Satawal brought the Refaluwasch in Satawal to CNMI in 1815.

-Chief Nguschul (1700s-1800s) of Elato (a coral reef atoll consisting of three islands) brought his group to what is now CNMI in 1815 and named a village Ppiyal Oolang which in English means "beach view sky."
+Chief Nguschul (1700s–1800s) of Elato (a coral reef atoll consisting of three islands) brought his group to what is now CNMI in 1815 and named a village Ppiyal Oolang, which in English means "beach view sky."
 Oral tradition may imply that he lived into old age before dying on Elato.

-Kadu (late 1700s-1800s) was a Woleaian navigator and Chief under King Toua.
+Kadu (late 1700s–1800s) was a Woleaian navigator and Chief under King Toua.
 He was an emissary traveling on sea under his King until 1814.
-He and his associates were blown of course to the Marshalls.
+He and his associates were blown off course to the Marshall Islands.
 He was a castaway discover in the Marshalls in 1815 by a Captain named Otto von Kotzebue.
 He gave Kotzebue information on the Caroline Islands.

-King Toua (1700s-1800s) was chief of the Yap Outer Island Woleai atoll.
-He became king in the year 1800 according to Captain Kotzebue of the Kotzebue voyage.
+King Toua (1700s–1800s) was chief of the Yap Outer Island Woleai atoll.
+He became king in 1800, according to Captain Kotzebue of the Kotzebue voyage.
 He came to Guam to get iron through trade in the very early 1800s.
-In 1851 he sought to advance himself using people in the Northern Islands.
+In 1851, he sought to advance himself using people in the Northern Islands.